CHIBA KOREAN ELEMENTARY AND MIDDLE SCHOOL IN JAPAN

 Since 1972, annual juried student art exhibitions showcasing work from both Japanese schools and Korean schools in Japan has provided meaningful opportunities for increasing mutual respect and understanding.

 Marking our fifth consecutive year of support, since 2021, ESJF hosted a student art competition held solely for the school’s students.
-The three selected pieces are Act of Drawing, Moving Forward with Unity, and Overcoming Obstacles.
 Click here for more information.